The Daily Honk

 Thomas Bewick, A History of British Birds, Vol. II (1804).

-Heavy fog descended upon the north bank at approximately the hour of first honk on Sunday morning, reducing preening visibility to what the Warden of the Sluice described, with uncharacteristic precision, as “roughly half a wing.”
-The advisory, issued through the usual channels, recommended that all waterfowl postpone non-essential floating until conditions improve, and that those who persisted in floating should do so in a straight line and at a pace slower than they believed strictly necessary.
+Fog took the north bank at first honk on Sunday.
+Preening visibility: about half a wing, the Warden of the Sluice said, with uncharacteristic precision.
+The advisory, issued through the usual channels, asked all waterfowl to postpone non-essential floating, and asked those who floated anyway to go in a straight line, slower than they thought they needed to.

-The Warden’s full statement, obtained by this paper and reproduced here with the Warden’s reluctant permission, read as follows:
+The Warden’s full statement, obtained with the Warden’s reluctant permission, ran four sentences:

 “The pond is currently obscured.
-We do not know by how much, as the instrument responsible for telling us by how much is itself obscured.
-In the absence of better information, the advisory is: stay where you are.
-If you must move, move slowly.
-If you cannot move slowly, reconsider moving.
+We do not know by how much, because the instrument that would tell us is itself obscured.
+The advisory is this.
+Stay where you are; if you must move, move slowly; if you cannot move slowly, reconsider moving.
 The reeds will be thereabouts when the fog lifts.”

-Readings taken in the preceding hours by the Warden’s deputy — before the deputy, too, became difficult to locate — place the humidity at nine drakes shortly after dawn, rising to eleven drakes by mid-morning, at which point the gauge and the deputy both drifted out of sight and have not been heard from since.
-Our correspondent has been asked to note that the deputy is not, at this stage, considered missing, merely difficult.
+That is the Warden’s register: four sentences, no instrument.
+The numbers are the deputy’s department.
+The numbers came from the Warden’s deputy, then, before the deputy too became hard to locate.
+Humidity stood at nine drakes shortly after dawn.
+By mid-morning it was eleven.
+At which point the gauge and the deputy reading it both drifted out of sight and have not been heard from since.
+The deputy is not, at this stage, considered missing.
+Merely difficult.

-Scattered honking was heard throughout the morning, though readers are cautioned against drawing strong conclusions from this alone.
-Honking in fog is widely known to carry further than in fair weather, and to mean, on average, rather less than it seems to mean.
-A drake attempting to locate his immediate family was observed circling a sunken log three times before determining, by means unclear even to him, that he was no nearer to anywhere than he had been an hour prior.
-He was last seen paddling, with purpose, toward what he believed to be the bank.
+Honking carried through the morning, and meant less than it sounds.
+Honking in fog travels further than in fair weather and signifies, on average, rather less.
+One drake, hunting his immediate family, circled a sunken log three times and concluded, by means unclear even to him, that he was no nearer anywhere than an hour before.
+He was last seen paddling toward what he took to be the bank.

-A cluster of goslings questioned by this paper reported that they could see, in order: each other, a reed, and nothing beyond.
-One gosling, pressed on the matter, offered the view that the world had perhaps ended in the night and that only the party immediately around it had been spared.
+A cluster of goslings reported they could see, in order, each other, a reed, and nothing past it.
+One offered the view that the world had ended in the night and only their party had been spared.
 The correspondent elected not to contest the point.
-A second gosling, consulted separately, expressed cautious agreement.
-The others were unavailable, having preened.
+A second gosling, consulted separately, agreed.
+The rest had preened and were unavailable.

-The Clerk of the Reed-Bed Subcommittee, reached by honk late in the morning, observed that the present fog compares — unfavourably — with the celebrated fog of three autumns ago, in which the entire east channel became misplaced for the better part of a week and had to be located by process of elimination.
-The Clerk added that no comparable loss of channel has yet been reported, though the Clerk conceded that, in the present conditions, the channel could reasonably have been lost for some hours without anyone noticing.
-A search party, consisting of one volunteer, is understood to have been dispatched and subsequently lost.
+The Clerk of the Reed-Bed Subcommittee, reached by honk, compared the fog unfavourably with the celebrated fog of three autumns ago, in which the entire east channel went missing for the better part of a week and had to be found by elimination.
+No comparable loss of channel has been reported.
+Though the Clerk conceded that, in these conditions, the channel could be gone for hours before anyone noticed.
+A search party of one volunteer was dispatched.
+It has since been lost.

 The forecast calls for the fog to lift in the afternoon (ish).
-A revised bulletin will be issued when anything can be seen.
+A revised bulletin will follow when anything can be seen.
+Whether that is before the deputy turns up, or after, is not a question the gazette is yet able to answer.

 ← Back to the front page